Kometa-Team/Community-Configs/hstep20/readme.md

   - Monogatari in it's intended watch order.
 The series should be organized to TVDB Standards to use this - no HAMA/other metadata providers

 ## Music Playlists

+- **Note** - Music playlists are currently broken in the 'stable' release.
+If you are on **v1.18.0** or earlier, you'll need to wait for a new stable update, or move to the **:develop** branch using a container tag

 - <3 by Genre
   - Uses a template to build out playlists of <3 music by Genre.
 Uses Common genres I personally listen to, but is easily expandable for your own personal library
   - **Note** - Soundtracks are excluded by default, and a few playlists don't fit the template (soundtrack album type, instrumental [where you might want soundtracks], and All <3 music).
 This could probably be improved via optional variables, but I haven't put time into figuring that out.

 - Chillhop by Season
   - The 'Chillhop Essentials' release a seasonal album for each season, each year.
 This groups them together by Season for a quick shuffle of background noise dependant on the weather.